Sonoma County Court Records

 Proposition 64 and Other Specialized Forms

-The Criminal Division provides forms for Proposition 64 petitions (marijuana resentencing or reduction), including a petition application and related order form.
+The Criminal Division provides forms for Proposition 64 petitions (marijuana resentencing or reduction), including a petition application and a related order form.
 Forms for SB 384 tiered sex offender registration petitions are also available through the Judicial Council self-help portal.

 Sonoma County Civil Court Records